 Marine Conservation and Dolphin Research in Tanzania

-Through participation in this volunteer project, you’ll help collect data for research studies, assist the community in developing sustainable tourism and lend a hand with beach clean ups, coral reef mapping surveys and more.
+Through participation in this volunteer project, you’ll help collect data for research studies, assist the community in developing sustainable tourism and lend a hand with beach clean ups, and more.

 Program Overview